-(Please refer to page 25 of the PMBOK Guide, 6th edition, if you have access to it.
-It will help you follow this blog post.)
+First, I suggest you refer to page 25 of the PMBOK Guide, 6th edition if you have access to it.
+It will help you follow this blog post.

-The project management process groups are logical categorization activities that are organized in the way that projects are performed.
+Project management process groups are logical categorization activities that are organized according to the sequence projects are performed.

 For example, to complete a project, you go through the following processes: